top of page

 22 views0 comments

-If you set yourself up as a member on this web site, you are probably set to be able to create a bog.
+If you set yourself up as a member on this web site, you are probably set to be able to create a blog.
 To do this ignore the "Create a post" button on this page (appears if you signed in already but so far cannot find how to make this active), instead go to the Main Menu MEMBERS section & scroll to your membership box and double click on it to open it (if not signed in already enter email and password).
 Once open you will see that in the POSTS Section there is a "Create Post" link which will open a blog page for you and when posted it will appear in the general Blogs section.
 Otherwise, to add to this page please contact the Club president.
 We would love to hear from you.
 Note that unfortunately we had to remove the email of the committee due to spam.

 Heading 1